Multivariate Multicycle Codes for Complete Single-Shot Decoding: Introduction

 This paper is structured as follows: In Section~\ref{sec:ha_preliminaries}, we provide the mathematical preliminaries, first from the perspective of homological algebra and single-shot error correction, and then from the perspective of commutative algebra in Section~\ref{sec:ca_preliminaries}.
 Section~\ref{sec:previous_constructions} surveys previous constructions of abelian 2BGA codes, including BB codes, multivariate bicycle (MB) codes, generalized bicycle (GB) codes, and TT codes, establishing the context for our work.
 Section~\ref{sec:koszul_complex_formalism_for_quantum_codes} introduces our Koszul complex formalism for quantum codes.
 After defining these complexes using the language of exterior algebras and tensor products, it reinterprets the code constructions from previous section as specific manifestations of this general framework.
 In Section~\ref{sec:multivariate_multicycle_codes}, using the method established in the previous sections, we then present our main contribution: the Multivariate Multicycle (MM) codes.
-We establish several examples that unify various families of previous quantum error-correcting codes within this framework.
-Section~\ref{sec:numerical_simulations} provides numerical simulations using the Tesseract decoder~\cite{beni2025tesseractsearchbaseddecoderquantum} over MM codes found from an extensive search over MM polynomials for $t=4$.
+We establish several examples that unify various families of previous \editcolor{QECCs} within this framework.
+Section~\ref{sec:numerical_simulations} provides numerical simulations using the \editcolor{belief propagation with ordered statistics decoding (BP+OSD)}~\cite{Roffe_LDPC_Python_tools_2022} and Tesseract~\cite{beni2025tesseractsearchbaseddecoderquantum} decoders over MM codes found from an extensive search over MM polynomials for $t=4$.
 We compare these results to other metacheck-capable codes.
 In particular, our codes have high rates and distances and record-breaking confinement, enabling high single-shot performance.
 In Section~\ref{sec:discussion}, we discuss our results in relation to other codes of contemporary interest and analyze the specific instances of MM codes discovered through our search.
 We also provide concluding remarks and outlines directions for future research.
 The Appendix further includes additional novel instances of MM codes and also explicitly presents the generation algorithms for MM codes.